chrisabrams/chrisabrams.github.com/source/_posts/2012-07-04-when-to-stop-building-and-use-someone-elses.markdown

 categories: [Life Lessons, Software Development]
 ---

-If you're not willing to let go of projects then you'll never move forward.
+If you're not willing to let go then you'll never move forward.

 <!-- more -->

 I had to say goodbye to a fun side-project that I've been working on for a few months.
 Muffin, as I called it, was a static blog generator powered by Node.js - it was a lot of fun to create and I learned a lot on the way.
 But after two months of solving my own problem, I discovered that the Github group that is behind Jekyll had made some great strides and had solved some of the issues that I had previously been flustered with.
-I realized that while I had created some cool tricls of my own, I was not able to keep up on my own, so I shelved it.
+I realized that while I had created some cool tricks, I was not able to keep up on my own, so I shelved it.

 ##Problem
 It got me thinking about software projects in general and how we make the wrong choices.
 This is a problem and it usually results from one (or more) things: